Mattiplex/Nyan-Cat-Keyboard-/README.md

 change my switch to kalih HS switch , started the layout for my keyboard , wondering how to add usb c power to my pcb
 day11
 i opted to switch to clone pico that have usb C , i'm also finished with the layout of the switches but i still got some question
 so imma wait for some feedback from #keeb (ouff turns out my capacitors are wrong , i switched to ceramic ones)
+day 12
+did nothing particular today